 Simple, accessible tools to capture women's priorities for their care hold great promise in driving policy and accountability for ensuring high quality maternity care.
-Building on the successful What Women Want Campaign global advocacy campaign, the White Ribbon Alliance is expanding this global movement to improve quality maternal and reproductive health care for women, girls and their providers, including midwives.
-In 2021, the organization launched the digital What Women Want campaign tool through a grant from MSD for Mothers that utilizes WhatsApp and Artificial Intelligence to catalytically crowdsource and analyze feedback from women, girls and midwives on key matters that affect their care, or ability to provide care, including health priorities, policies and practices.
+Building on the successful What Women Want Campaign global advocacy campaign, the White Ribbon Alliance is expanding this global movement to improve quality maternal and reproductive health care for women and girls.
+In 2021, the organization launched a digital What Women Want campaign tool through a grant from MSD for Mothers that enables crowdsourcing feedback from women on key matters that affect their care, including health priorities, policies and practices.